Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: Conclusions

-We started by addressing ways to maintain the purity of training data, especially for the \cbc class across the parameter space.
-Due to varying chirp-time of the signals based on their component masses, the \cbc injection data generated with a constant lower threshold on \snr leads to variations in the \emph{visibility} of their chirp-features.
-We built a metric that accounts for variations in the peak intrinsic amplitude of the \cbc signals and enables the generation of large amounts of data with uniform visibility of chirp features across the parameter space.
-Next, to better control which features of the input image the model learns to focus on, we trained a \vae to reproduce only the chirp features from the input data and ignore everything else.
-Such a \vae encodes the signal-specific information from the input into a reduced, smooth latent space representation.
-Using densely connected layers, we mapped this information-rich latent coding to the binary output that corresponds to the signal or noise class.
-The signal class consisted of \cbc signals sampled from a focused \bbh parameter space injected into the simulated LIGO noise.
-Whereas, the noise class consisted of simulated Gaussian noise and glitches obtained from real LIGO data.
-We fine-tuned the model further to achieve high training and validation accuracies.
-Going beyond just careful model building, we tested this model for robustness by subjecting it to adversarial attacks.
+\item \textbf{Investigation of fragility of \dl model and proposal for robustness}: Going beyond just careful model building, we tested this model for robustness by subjecting it to adversarial attacks.
 These attacks revealed several simple failure modes of the model which did not have any features similar to \cbc signals.
 These results also underlined the crucial fact that despite various advantages, \dl approaches can be extremely fragile.
 As the first step towards bringing robustness to our \dl model, we employed a novel \gan setup to retrain the model.
 We used our classifier as a discriminator and trained it alongside $5$ adversarial generators.
 We tested the model's performance before and after \gan training on separate test datasets.
 These datasets were composed of injections in real data, glitches and random triggers collected from matched-filter searches.
 We found that the \gan training had no significant effect on the model's performance on real data, while it brought some fundamental improvements in terms of sparseness which could contribute to enhanced robustness.
 We obtained the transformations of sample inputs at different layers of the classifier and found that a large amount of degeneracy in the extracted features was removed after \gan training and much fewer channels were used to make inferences.
 Also, the outputs from the layers were better localised, which could help in enabling a more robust mapping to the binary output.